vron7/Aha-s/README.md

 // apply does same as call, but arguments need to be passed as an array logName.apply(person, [2]); // John 2

+//an example of a currying using bind - creating a copy of a function with some present parameters function multiply(a, b) {
+	return a * b;
+}
+var multiplyByTwo = multiply.bind(this, 2); // giving arguments sets the permanent parameter value when the copy is made multiplyByTwo(5); // 10
 ```

 ---